 After the commencement inspection, you will be invoiced directly for a one-off inspection charge as laid out in our schedule of charges.
 This covers all further inspections made during building work (note- some works are not subject to this charge as it will have been paid with the application submission).

-For a individually tailored quotation please contact us on Leicester (0116) 257 2657 or by emailing firstname.lastname@example.org
+For an individually tailored quotation please contact us on Leicester (0116) 257 2657 or by emailing firstname.lastname@example.org

 You can pay your inspection fee using one of the following methods:-

 - by cheque (please enclose the remittance slip at the bottom of your invoice),